 Elizabethtown College's Financial Aid Office assists enrolled and prospective students in finding the financial means to allow them to fully participate in the educational experience at Elizabethtown College.
-Services include providing current information and resources, budgeting assistance, debt management advice, and suggestions for financing a college education.
+Services include providing current financial aid information and resources, budgeting assistance, debt management advice, and financial aid counseling.
 The office is open from 8 a.m. until 4:30 p.m., Monday through Friday.
-It is located on the first floor of Zug Memorial Hall.
+It is located on the first floor of Zug Memorial Hall, room 209.

-Students interested in need-based financial aid from the College must complete the Free Application for Federal Student Aid (FAFSA).
+Students interested in institutional, federal and state financial aid assistance must complete the Free Application for Federal Student Aid (FAFSA).
 It is strongly recommended that students complete the FAFSA electronically at www.fafsa.ed.gov.
 Elizabethtown College's Title IV code is 003262.
-Applicants should apply for financial aid no later than March 15.
+Applicants should apply for financial aid no later than May 1.

-All applicants are considered for merit-based scholarships during the admissions application review.
+In August, an email is sent to all matriculated SCPS students who meet institutional need based scholarship criteria, inviting them to apply.
 Some of these scholarships include the approximately 100 endowed scholarships and gifts that are available to Elizabethtown students through the generosity of the College's alumni and friends.
-Notification of these scholarships follows the offer of admission, but precedes any need-based awards.

-All requests for applications and other information regarding need-based financial assistance should be directed to:
+All requests for applications and other information regarding financial assistance should be directed to: